alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-20-rule-on-woman-refuse-any-person.md

 title: Rule on a woman refuses any person proposing for her betrothal and wants to be married only to her paternal cousins
 hijri: '1442-05-05'
-source: Fatawa Shaykh Ibn Baz p.
+source: Fatawa Shaykh Abdul-Aziz Ibn Baz p.
 20/285
 lang: en
 category:
 - marriage